sakulmore/CS_1.6__Announcer/README.md

 # Features
 - You can choose whether you want the messages to be sent sequentially or randomly.
 - Color support
+- You can choose the interval in seconds
 - Easy to use

 # Config File